If You Die Without a Will in North Carolina: What Actually Happens to Your Assets

 Here's what a proper estate plan accomplishes:

-Your family avoids probate delays.
+- Your family avoids probate delays.
 A properly structured trust can bypass probate entirely.
-Meaning your family gets access to assets in weeks, not months.

-Your privacy is protected.
+- Your privacy is protected.
 Wills go through probate (public record).
 Trusts remain private.
-Your family's financial details stay confidential.

 At Shingleton Law, We Understand The Obstacles You Face